ssbc/ssb-index-feeds-spec/README.md

 { type: 'feedless/name', identity: '@id', name: 'arj', tangles: { feedless: { root: '%abc', previous: '%abcd' } } }
 ```

-A new feed added to the identity can merge these messages by including
+A new identity added to the feedless identity can merge these messages
-the name in the link message.
+by including the name in the link message.

-These feedless identities thus act as public groups that can e.g. be
+These feedless identities thus act as public groups.
+They work best
-used for same-as between multiple physical devices belonging to the
-same person.

-The goal of feedless identities is for small groups where the members
+for small groups where the members should be publicly known.
+For
-should be publicly known.
-For larger groups, [private-groups] should
-be considered instead.
+larger groups, [private-groups] should be considered instead.

 It might also be possible to operate with identities where instead of
 full censensus only a quorum is needed.
 Imagine you have groups of